Overview and regulatory framework

 Once filing is made, the corresponding investigation is initially carried out by CADE’s General Superintendency.
 Should it conclude that the merger does not raise antitrust concerns, it shall issue a clearance opinion.
-If such opinion is not challenged within 15 days by an interested third party nor is subject to a revision request by any member of the Tribunal (which are both rare events), it becomes final and enforceable, authorising the parties to consummate the transaction.
+If the opinion is neither challenged within 15 days by an interested third party nor subject to a revision request by any member of the Tribunal (which are both rare events), it becomes final and enforceable, authorising the parties to consummate the transaction.

 The merger review process may legally take up to 330 days.
 In practice, however, it is usually much quicker.

-Most of the transactions (approximately 82 per cent in 2017) are reviewed by CADE under the fast-track procedure, which applies, for instance, to transactions that do not entail horizontal overlaps or vertical integration, or to those that do entail one or the other, but the combined market share of the parties, in the case of horizontal mergers, is low (ie, below 20 per cent), or do not result from the transaction itself (Herfindahl-Hirschman Index variation below 200 points and combined market shares below 50 per cent), or, in the case of vertical mergers, if none of the parties or other entities belonging to their economic groups has a market share of more than 30 per cent in its corresponding relevant market.
-In fast-track cases, the General Superintendency shall issue its clearance opinion within 30 days from formal filing or amendment to the filing form.
+Most of the transactions (approximately 83 per cent in 2018) are reviewed by CADE under the fast-track procedure, which applies, for instance, to transactions that do not entail horizontal overlaps or vertical integration, or one or the other, but the combined market share of the parties, in the case of horizontal mergers, is low (ie, below 20 per cent); do not result from the transaction itself (Herfindahl-Hirschman Index variation below 200 points and combined market shares below 50 per cent); or, in the case of vertical mergers, if none of the parties or other entities belonging to their economic groups has a market share of more than 30 per cent in its corresponding relevant market.
+In fast-track cases, the General Superintendency shall issue its clearance opinion within 30 days of the formal filing or amendment to the filing form.

-According to CADE’s figures for 2017, the average review period for fast-track cases was 15 days, while the average review period for non-fast-track cases was 96 days.
-Cases that were formally classified as ‘complex’, or were forwarded to the Tribunal for a second level review, averaged 144 days at the General Superintendency, in addition to the second-level review period at the Tribunal.
+According to CADE’s figures for 2018, the average review period for fast-track cases was 13 days, while the average review period for non-fast-track cases was 96 days.
+Cases that are formally classified as ‘complex’, or are forwarded to the Tribunal for a second-level review, typically last longer at the General Superintendency, in addition to the second-level review period at the Tribunal.

 Interested third parties may request to intervene on cases that might potentially affect their interests, providing market data, documents and opinions to the authority.
 Such requests for intervention shall be submitted within 15 days of the publication of the notice granting publicity to the case.
-After the submission, the General Superintendency will be responsible for analysing the request and deciding whether to accept it or reject it.
-The request for intervention is usually accepted in cases in which the third party is a player in the relevant market, such as a competitor, customer or supplier.
+After the submission, the General Superintendency will be responsible for analysing the request and deciding whether to accept it.
+The request for intervention is usually accepted if the third party is a player in the relevant market, such as a competitor, customer or supplier.